Jobsite Sanitation

 • + How many units do I need for a thirty-worker crew?

-Two standard units satisfy the waste tank capacity for thirty workers under OSHA 1926.51(c), while adding an ADA unit supports mixed-gender crews on public-funded projects.
+Two standard units cover thirty workers under OSHA 1926.51(c) with sufficient waste tank capacity, while adding an ADA stall supports mixed-gender crews on public-funded projects.

 • + Can the service day be locked to a specific weekday?